conanbatt/takehome-ttt/README.md

 *Framer Motion* - The most common framework to spruce up transitions and animations, to give the experience an extra flare.

 *Howler* - For Cross-browser compatible audio handling.
+The game has custom made sound!

 *OpenAI* - For adversarial game play.